 If you think you might want to join this amazing tribe of coaches, be in touch.
 We'll get right back to you.

 In 2008 SeattleCoach became an Approved Provider of Coach-Specific Training by the International Coach Federation (ICF).
-Since then, over 450 seasoned leaders from scores of backgrounds and companies and five continents have joined us.
+Since then, nearly 500 seasoned leaders have joined us.
+They represent scores of backgrounds, organizations and companies--and five continents.
 We’ve trained and developed each one in small, face-to-face, interactive Cohorts, happily branding ourselves “the small craft brewery” of Leadership Coaching programs.

 SeattleCoach Deanna Meyer crosses another finish line as she completes the Ironman 70.3 (half ironman distance) World Championship race in South Africa.